 In either case, the Court still must determine issues of child custody, child support, alimony, and asset and debt division.
 The only thing that doesn’t change?
 You and your spouse are still legally married after a legal separation.

 So, in a legal separation you don’t divorce your spouse.
 If later down the road you want a divorce, you have to pursue another legal proceeding.
 This happens in the majority of legal separation cases.

 Why a Legal Separation instead of a Divorce?

 Because of the foregoing, a legal separation is rarely recommended.
 There are a few exceptions, however.

 - At least one spouse has religious reasons for not getting a divorce.
 If one spouse’s religion takes a negative view towards a divorce, a separation may offer a viable alternative.

 - At least one spouse has a financial reason for not getting a divorce.
-This may involve preservation of medical insurance benefits or some other financial incentive that s/he may lose with a divorce but not a separation.
+This may involve preservation of medical insurance benefits or some other financial incentive that he or she may lose with a divorce but not a separation.